honeybadgerinc/personal-site/content/posts/pickles.md

     3. 1.5 tablespoons kosher/canning/pickling salt (anything but table salt, really) per 1 part water

 2. Prep your herbs and spices
-    1. Mustard seed
+    - Mustard seed
-    2. Fresh diced garlic
+    - Fresh diced garlic
-    3. Rosemary (I'd recommend whole fresh springs, otherwise the needles float to the top)
+    - Rosemary (I'd recommend whole fresh springs, otherwise the needles float to the top)
-    4. Dill (again, whole fresh sprigs are preferable)
+    - Dill (again, whole fresh sprigs are preferable)
-    5. Whole peppercorns
+    - Whole peppercorns
-    6. Corriander
+    - Corriander

 3. Combine
-    1. All ingredients should be completely submerged.
+    - All ingredients should be completely submerged.
 If not, make another batch of brine but go easy on the vinegar, and use more water instead.

     Here's where it gets fun:

-a.
-I used a lot of garlic.
+   - I used a lot of garlic.
 An unholy amount, really.
 Use so much that when you look in the jar, it looks almost like a snowglobe.
-b.
-Lots of peppercorns.
+   - Lots of peppercorns.
 For my huge jar (pic below), I used probably 1/3 or 1/2 of a cup.
-c.
-Mess it up with dill and rosemary.
+   - Mess it up with dill and rosemary.
 I mean cram really that thing.

 4. Shake
-    1. Again, there was so much garlic and peppercorns and mustard seed that it looked like a snowglobe.
+    - Again, there was so much garlic and peppercorns and mustard seed that it looked like a snowglobe.

 The most important part of a pickling recipe is the brine.
 The mixins are entirely up to you.
 I like peppery, garlicky, earthy things, so I went pretty hard.